skip to Main Content

 Board of Directors

-Chair: Craig Schill– term expires 2024
+Chair: James Guziak– term expires 2024

 Alternate Chair: Hillard Kaplan– term expires 2026

-Boardmember: James Guziak– term expires 2024
+Boardmember: Richard Farano- term expires 2024

-Boardmember: Marc Schwering– term expires 2026
+Boardmember: Vacant – term expires 2026

 Boardmember: Vacant- term expires 2026, will be up for election in 2024 for 2-year term

-GHAD Staff
+GHAD Staff and Contractor

 Clerk: Karen Holthe, Cardinal Property Management